SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 #### Filters

-There may be any number of filters in a convolutional layer - though we usually assign them in square multiples of the image dimension.
+There may be any number of filters in a convolutional layer - though we usually assign them in square multiples of the image dimensions.
 Each filter picks up a distinct pattern, and learns, in training, what patterns are relevant or not.
 Adding filters to a convolutional layer can help a network find more detailed patterns, but it can also lead to overfitting.
 Further, more filters means more weights to adjust in training, which means it takes more time for a network to learn.

 Below I'll experiment with increases and decreases of filters in select layers.
 Again, for small data-sets, less filters is generally recommended.

 #### Kernel Size

 The kernel size is the dimension of image space that a filter is combing over and abstracting from.
 A larger kernel size might capture larger, contextual patterns, but it may also capture noise.
-Smaller kernels capture finer details, but may miss, larger contextual information.
+Smaller kernels capture finer details, but may miss larger contextual information.

-Below I'll experiment with increasing the Kernel size in one of the layers, but it should be noted that a 3x3 pixel kernel size is standard practice, as it balances both detail and efficiency.
+Below I'll experiment with increasing the Kernel size in one of the layers, but it should be noted that a 3x3 pixel kernel size is standard practice, as it balances detail and efficiency.

 #### Pooling

 Pooling layers are usually part of a convolutional layer block.
 Pooling shrinks the dimensions of the (filtered) image for subsequent convolutional layers, which allow the network to then filter more abstract features.
-Pooling helps to reduce overfitting, but too much pooling can lead to losing information (network weights) that relate to important features.
+Pooling helps to reduce overfitting, but too much pooling can lead to losing information that relate to important features.

 Max Pooling is the standard technique, although other pooling methods can be used, such as Global Average Pooling.
 I will not experiment with other pooling methods here.

 Other architecture parameters can be changed or added, including:
 * Stride: how many pixels each filter moves at a time as it moves across the image.
 The default stride in Keras is 1.
-* Activation Function: Applied to each layer - tells each neuron whether or not to send information (weight) to the next layer.
+* Activation Function: Applied to each layer - tells each neuron whether or not (and how) to send information (weight value) to the next layer.
 I use the Relu (or Rectified Linear Unit) activation function here, which I've seen to be most common.
 It works by passing information neuron to neuron only if the weights reach a threshold positive value.
 * Batch Normalization: Scales weight values 0-1 (usually before being activated) for every batch, usually once per convolutional layer.
 Although it is a standard practice to include Batch Normalization to stabilize training, I've found that the time costs are not worth the results.